Charlie Chan in Rio

-Charlie Chan in Rio is a 1941 film featuring the Asian detective Charlie Chan.
+Charlie Chan in Rio is a 1941 American mystery film directed by Harry Lachman and featuring the Asian detective Charlie Chan.
 It was the tenth film to feature Sidney Toler as the title character, who is called upon to investigate the death of a suspected murderer in Rio de Janeiro, Brazil.

 Plot

 In the beginning of the film, detective Charlie Chan is in Rio de Janeiro, Brazil, along with his son, Jimmy, and the Rio chief of police, Chief Souto, to arrest singer Lola Dean, whom Chan suspects killed a man in Honolulu.
-After a performance, Lola’s boyfriend, Carlos, asks her to marry him, which she accepts.
+After a performance, Lola's boyfriend, Carlos, asks her to marry him, which she accepts.
 Her personal assistant, Helen Ashby, then reminds Lola she has an appointment with a Hindu psychic, Marana.
 Lola visits the psychic, who puts her in a semi-comatose state using coffee and cigarettes laced with a special natural herb.
 Lola reveals in this state that she did kill a man, Manuel Cardozo, after he refused to marry her in Honolulu.
 The psychic records the conversation.
 When Lola wakes up, the psychic tells her what she told him, but assures her that it will be kept confidential between them.
-On the way home, a worried Lola convinces Carlos to elope instead of marry at a later date.
+On the way home, a worried Lola convinces Carlos to elope instead of marrying at a later date.
 When she arrives home, she begins packing.

-Later, Chan, Jimmy, and Chief Souto arrive at Lola’s house to arrest her, but instead find her dead in her room.
+Later, Chan, Jimmy, and Chief Souto arrive at Lola's house to arrest her, but instead find her dead in her room.
 The three conclude that Lola was murdered, and spot many obvious clues which they realize were left there on purpose to throw them off.
-They also notice Lola’s jewelry missing.
-Chan then informs Lola’s guests, who were there to celebrate her engagement, of her death, and brings in two suspects, the psychic and Paul Wagner.
+They also notice Lola's jewelry missing.
+Chan then informs Lola's guests, who were there to celebrate her engagement, of her death, and brings in two suspects, the psychic and Paul Wagner.
 Wagner reveals that he was married to Lola, but they had separated.
 The psychic plays back his conversation with Lola, and reveals himself to be Alfredo Cardozo, the brother of the man Lola killed.
 Chief Souto asks everyone to stay in the house while the murder is being investigated.